ccs-amsterdam/r-course-material/tutorials/rvest.md

 read_html(urls[1]) %>% html_node(".country-name") %>% html_text()
 ```

-That worked\!
+That worked!
 But how do we generalize this to all countries?
 First, we
 can use a *for loop*: (note that to speed things up, we only use the
 first five results here)